Core310/SWE-CS-3203/README.md

 # Testing & CD/CI me~
 # WebScrapping Masiko?
-- Use python lib for webscrapping into a CSV file, then fully webscrap all pages of FALL and SPRING into a DB
+- Use python lib for webscrapping into a CSV file, then fully webscrap all pages of FALL and SPRING into a DB.
+- Implement java method to use fuzzy search on the SQL DB and return all the objects related to it.
 - Make it easy to select what year (FALL 2024 etc) when scrapping so the program can be easily updated.
 # Front End Terriauna & Daniela
 - Research Vite, Bun JS, Bootstrap, springboot, and thymeleaf.